MetOffice/lfric_core/documentation/source/developer_guide/coding_standards/fortran_coding_standards.rst

 General rules
 ^^^^^^^^^^^^^

-* LFRic comments uses markup so that to interface documentation can be generated for rendering in a browser or a PDF document.
+* LFRic comments use markup so that the interface documentation can be generated for rendering in a browser or a PDF document.
 Therefore, comment the LFRic interface and algorithm-layer code with appropriate markup.